Elizabeth Thomas, Tad Cummins: The Latest On Missing Tennessee Teenager And Alleged Abductor

 Cummins May Be Sick And In Need Of Medical Care

-As WKRN-TV (Nashville) reports, Cummins is known to have a medical problem that requires him to take blood pressure medication.
+As WKRN-TV (Nashville) reported, Cummins is known to have a medical problem that requires him to take blood pressure medication.
 As he’s been gone for nearly a month, it’s likely that he’s run out or is close to running out, and he may be soon turn up either at a pharmacy, looking for a refill, or in a hospital needing medical care.
 The Tennessee Bureau of Investigation is asking pharmacists and emergency room personnel to be on the lookout for a man matching Cummins’ description trying to refill his prescription or seek medical care for blood pressure-related issues.

 Somebody In Tennessee Knows Something, But Isn’t Talking